-Symbiotic Living is an interior design firm founded through the convergence of two profound paths, and their guiding principles, commitment to design excellence and a positive state of wellbeing.
-We believe that we can elevate our sense of wellbeing through the built environment.
+Symbiotic Living is an interior architecture and design firm founded through the convergence of two profound paths, and their guiding principles, commitment to design excellence and a positive state of well-being.
+We believe that we can elevate our sense of well-being through the built environment.

 Every client is unique, and every project has a unique set of drivers and challenges.
 We believe that highly-functional and well-designed spaces are NOT mutually exclusive, but mutually enriching.